isomerpages/nlb-biblioasia/_holding-area/Women and the Typewriter in Singapore's Herstories.md

 <div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba;text-align:center"> Like what you're reading? <a href="https://form.gov.sg/#!/616799db4d9b61001398f79b">Subscribe</a> to BiblioAsia's online newsletter for the latest stories.</div>

 #### **NOTES**

+[^1] In an advertisement for the Remington typewriter by A.R Carbbe, the sole importer for the Straits Settlements, the device is described as “an investment that will pay.
+Saves time, money and labour.
+The use of the machine can be learned in 30 minutes… Writes four times as quick as the pen.”
+See “Page 2 Advertisements Column 4,” Daily Advertiser, 7 December 1891, 2.
+(From NewspaperSG)